SS Cotati: Operational history

-Cotati departed Philadelphia on her next trip to South America on December 15.
-On December 18 she picked up a distress call from Boston-based schooner Jane Palmer on her voyage from Newport News to Buenos Aires with a cargo of bituminous coal.
+Cotati departed Philadelphia on her next trip to South America on 15 December.
+On 18 December she picked up a distress call from Boston-based schooner Jane Palmer on her voyage from Newport News to Buenos Aires with a cargo of bituminous coal.
 The schooner ran into a strong gale approximately 500 nmi east of Cape Hatteras and developed a strong leak.
 Cotati stood by during the night as it was impossible to come close in due to raging storm.
 As the pumps could not cope with rising waters, the crew hastily abandoned the sinking schooner in one lifeboat and started rowing towards the steamer.
 As they reached Cotati, their lifeboat capsized but the entire crew was saved and taken aboard of Cotati.
-The freighter then proceeded towards Bermuda where they landed the schooner's crew on December 20.
+The freighter then proceeded towards Bermuda where they landed the schooner's crew on 20 December.

 The freighter then continued on to Brazil and Argentina, arriving at Rio de Janeiro on 6 January 1921.
-After unloading the cargo, the vessel loaded frozen beef and sailed for London reaching it on March 13.
-Cotati then returned to South America one more time in April loading another full cargo of frozen beef and departed Buenos Aires for London on May 26.
+After unloading the cargo, the vessel loaded frozen beef and sailed for London reaching it on 13 March.
+Cotati then returned to South America one more time in April loading another full cargo of frozen beef and departed Buenos Aires for London on 26 May.
 After unloading her cargo, the ship departed from England at the end of July and arrived at Philadelphia in ballast on 11 August 1921.
 Upon return, Cotati was returned to the Shipping Board and subsequently was laid up in James River, becoming a part of the Reserve Fleet.